AnomitraSarkar/Airframe-Simulator/README.md

 ---

-X Axis is horizontal to plane
+X Axis is horizontal to plane<br/>
-Y Axis is vertical to plane
+Y Axis is vertical to plane<br/>
-Z Axis is outwards and inwards rest follows the cartesian coordinate system in 3d
+Z Axis is outwards and inwards<br/>
+rest follows the cartesian coordinate system in 3d<br/>

 ---